-Referee Appearance - The approved USSF referee uniform is a Gold (or alternate color) jersey, black shorts, black socks, mostly black shoes and current year US Soccer Referee Badge.
+Referee Appearance - The approved USSF referee uniform is a Yellow (or alternate color) jersey, black shorts, 2 stripe black socks, mostly black shoes and current year US Soccer Referee Badge.

 As with any job that requires you to wear a uniform, you should wear it properly (socks pulled up and shirts tucked into your shorts).
 The emails I have received previously have been about referees either not wearing socks or they were pushed down to their ankles and a referee wearing green sweat pants and shirt not tucked in.
 I can only imagine how that looked.